MVPWorkshop/electionr/README.md

 Once the minimum number of validators have been elected, they begin the network.
 New validators are also added in a permissionless way, until the maximum is achieved.
 PoS tokens are also distributed into a liquidity pool that allows anyone to acquire them.
 Once the network has been bootstrapped, the election and bridge contracts can be decommissioned safely.

-This process is described in [Legaler Whitepaper](https://github.com/Legaler/Whitepapers/blob/master/Proof%20of%20Determination.md).
+This process was first described and used in [Legaler Whitepaper](https://github.com/Legaler/Whitepapers/blob/master/Proof%20of%20Determination.md).

 Electionr is a custom blockchain implementation written in Golang.
 It is implemented on top of [Tendermint](https://github.com/tendermint/tendermint) by extending [Cosmos SDK](https://github.com/cosmos/cosmos-sdk).